Moosieus/kevo_ex/README.md

-# Kevo
+# kevo_ex (🚧 Work in progress 🚧)

-A client for Kevo's reverse engineered web API for Elixir, roughly ported from [dcmeglio/pykevoplus](https://github.com/dcmeglio/pykevoplus).
+A client for Kevo's reverse engineered web API, for Elixir.
+Roughly ported from [dcmeglio/pykevoplus](https://github.com/dcmeglio/pykevoplus).

 ## Installation
 This package is heavily WIP and isn't yet available on hexdocs.

 <!--